8 Nature-Inspired Crafts for Earth Day

 When you’re done painting, leave your rocks around your neighborhood so people can find a fun surprise!

-In addition to these crafts, some other Earth Day-inspired activities include: Do our Neighborhood Naturalist Scavenger Hunt.
+In addition to these crafts, you can do our Neighborhood Naturalist Scavenger Hunt.
 You can also create your own Outdoor Scavenger Hunt.
 For example, see if you can find every color of the rainbow!

 You can also plant a seed and track its progress over the coming weeks!
 Joss’s class at school is enjoying watching the growth of their two tomato plants, Elizabeth the Bolting Seedling and Twinkles.
 It’s been amazing to watch how quickly the plants sprout and grow–over an inch per day sometimes!
 They started out inside and have now moved outside to a larger pot.
 This has provided lots of discussion prompts for the class as well.
 For example, what do seeds need to grow?
 Why might they need to move to a bigger pot?
 Etc. And you can always paint a fun design on their pot as well!